BAND: JOHNATHAN PUSHKAR

 That love would save the day

-I have to ask, "What's love got to do with saving the day?"
-And while it scares me to feel this way, I do think that if Johnathan Pushkar had placed Track #9 first, maybe its message would've gotten through.
-You're about to hear an album that would rather be back in 1964, than in 2021.
-You're going to listen to songs from someone who thinks all it takes is LOVE to save the day, who thinks it worked well before.
+"Folks, you're about to hear an album that would rather be back in 1964, than in 2021.
+You're going to listen to songs from someone who thinks all it takes is LOVE to save the day, who thinks it worked well before."
 But, we all know just how tumultuous the '60s were**.
-Still, it's nice to hear a positive message in these trying times.
+Still, it's nice to hear a positive message in these trying times, even though it's dangerously close to "Let's make American great again."

 ** The 1960s were one of the most tumultuous and divisive decades in world history, marked by the civil rights movement, the Vietnam War and antiwar protests, political assassinations, and the emerging "generation gap."